gazebo-tooling/release-tools/conda/README.md

 installation used by the Gazebo Buildfarm for testing Garden, Harmonic and Ionic.
 The software versions chosen are mostly based on the Ubuntu Jammy versions.

+The legacy enviroment is locked to use always the same exact set of version dependencies.